 The Climate Change agreement signed by world leaders in Paris at COP21 in December 2015 is a landmark agreement to cap carbon emissions in order to keep global temperature rise below 2° Celsius by the end of the century.
-CEFIC and Petrochemicals Europe support this agreement (and the implementation deals struck at the successive conferences including COP24 in Katowice (Poland) in December 2018) but urge policy-makers to define a robust transformation pathway that secures investments in Europe.
+The European Green Deal published in December 2019 sets out the ambition of a climate-neutral Europe by 2050.
+CEFIC and Petrochemicals Europe support this objective and call for the EU to establish an enabling framework.

 In March 2020, the European Commission published its proposal for the first European Climate Law to write into law the goal set out in the European Green Deal – for Europe’s economy and society to become climate-neutral by 2050.

 This means achieving net zero greenhouse gas (GHG) emissions for EU countries, mainly by cutting emissions, investing in green technologies and protecting the natural environment.
 The law aims to ensure that all EU policies contribute to this goal and that all sectors of the economy and society play their part.

 Cefic, to which Petrochemicals Europe belongs, supports Europe’s ambition to become climate neutral by 2050.
 Therefore, we welcome the European Commission proposal for a European Climate Law enshrining the climate neutrality objective into legislation and aiming to achieve progress on the global adaptation goal.